sormuras/sormuras.github.io/blog/2018-09-11-testing-in-the-modular-world.md

 The foundation tool `javac` version 9+ and `maven-compiler-plugin` version 3.8.0+ support compiling `module-info.java` residing in test source sets.

-Here you use the default module description syntax to a) shadow the main configuration and b) express addition requirements needed for testing.
+Here you use the default module description syntax to a) shadow the main configuration and b) express additional requirements needed for testing.

 - `module-info.java`